our leadership team

-Jo Compagne has worked for Bravehearts since 2006 in various roles including coordinating donation of goods and services to create Bravehearts $1.3million head office, Executive Assistant to Hetty Johnston AM and National Grants Coordinator.
-Jo is currently employed as the Executive Officer to the CEO, whilst still maintaining her role as National Grants Coordinator.
-Jo is passionate about the protection of children and as a mother of 4, believes it takes a whole community to raise and protect a child.
-Jo is committed to doing all she can to bring about vital change to protect Australian children and is dedicated to ensure people needing Bravehearts services know they are valued, heard and supported.
+Jo Compagne has worked for Bravehearts since 2006 in various roles including coordinating the donation of goods and services to create Bravehearts $1.3million head office, Executive Assistant to Hetty Johnston AM and National Grants Manager.
+Jo is passionate about the protection of children and as a mother of 5 and grandmother to 4, believes it takes a whole community to raise and protect a child.
+Jo is committed to doing all she can to bring about vital change to protect Australian children and is dedicated to ensuring people needing Bravehearts services know they are valued, heard and supported.

 Corporate Partnerships Manager

 Michelle comes to Bravehearts from a 10-year career in Hospitality and Tourism, where she was a Director of Sales for Intercontinental Hotels Group, working across a variety of hotels in Newcastle, Hunter Valley, Canberra and most recently the Gold Coast.
 In addition to this Michelle also worked for other brands in key commercial roles at Oaks Hotels Resorts, Potters Brewery Resort and boutique management rights in Burleigh Heads.
 Prior to Hospitality and Tourism Michelle has a background in financial management and enjoyed the best part of 8 years as a Financial Controller.